Using your GPU with CuPy

 98.2 µs ± 0 ns per loop (mean ± std. dev. of 1 run, 7 loops each)

-This is a lot faster than on the host, a performance improvement, or speedup, of 24439 times.
-Impressive, but is it true?
+This is way faster than the host: more than a 24000-fold performance improvement, or speedup.
+Impressive, but is that true?

 Measuring performance

-So far we used timeit to measure the performance of our Python code, no matter if it was running on the CPU or was GPU accelerated.
-However, execution on the GPU is asynchronous: the control is given back to the Python interpreter immediately, while the GPU is still executing the task.
-Because of this, we cannot use timeit anymore: the timing would not be correct.
+So far we used timeit to measure the performance of our Python code, no matter whether it was running on the CPU or was GPU-accelerated.
+However, the execution on the GPU is asynchronous: the Python interpreter takes back control of the program execution immediately, while the GPU is still executing the task.
+Therefore, the timing of timeit is not reliable.

 PYTHON